Rust-for-Linux/rust-for-linux.com/src/Contact.md

 Please do ___not___ report security bugs in the GitHub issue tracker.
 Instead, please read the [Security bugs](https://docs.kernel.org/admin-guide/security-bugs.html) page in the kernel documentation.

+For general questions, please use the Zulip chat instead.

 ## Email

 For other matters, please feel free to contact the [maintainers](https://docs.kernel.org/process/maintainers.html#rust) via email.